metalalive/RobotCarRPi/README.md

 ### Training / Testing Loss, and Accurancy
-Here is how I define training / testing loss, for each image example of training set, we have :
+Here is how I determine training / testing loss, for each image example of **training set**, we have :

 | variable name | description |
 |---------------|-------------|